 1. Create Opportunities for Your Baby to Be on the Floor

-All those baby-containing devices; the stoller, the swing, and carriers can get in the way of the best place for your baby to be, the floor.
+All those baby-containing devices; the stroller, the swing, and carriers can get in the way of the best place for your baby to be, the floor.
 Just laying flat on the floor allows gravity to encourage your baby to build their muscles.
 So next time you need to get something done consider putting your baby down on the floor instead of in the bouncer seat.

 2. Consider Your Baby’s Mini Milestones

 There are a lot of little steps/ mini progressions that lead up to those big milestone moments, and every baby has their own path.
 The healthy window for rolling over, sitting up, crawling and walking is much longer than you might think.
 If you want to know more, sign up for weekly stage-based emails at lovevery.com

 If your baby doesn’t like tummy time, think about tummy time more like a position for play.
 What can your baby look at, touch, and hear during tummy time?
 How can you engage their senses?
 Think about tummy in reps and sets.
 When your baby gets fussy, you can give them a quick break then try again a minute later.

 0 - 12 Months

 Experience our new Target stage-based play essentials, as well as familiar favorites like The Play Gym and The Block Set, straight from your local Target location.